robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 ### Domains: Joker?

-I have used joker.com my whole life because it was cheaper than anything else for a very long time.
+I have used joker.com most of my career because it was cheaper than anything else for a very long time.
 Just this month I am starting to see other providers who are cheaper and want to check them out.
 Until then Joker has proved over and over to be the cheapest with the